kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 We can interpret this as the "direction" to which the _whole graph points_, and can be seen as a type of summary or "center" of the data.

-To find this center, we can imagine having energy "flow" through of the connections of the graph, until it reaches a "steady state" in which the energy stops moveing ([see visualization](https://en.wikipedia.org/wiki/PageRank#/media/File:Page_rank_animation.gif)).
+To find this center, we can imagine having energy "flow" through of the connections of the graph, until it reaches a "steady state" in which the energy stops moving ([see visualization](https://en.wikipedia.org/wiki/PageRank#/media/File:Page_rank_animation.gif)).
 Techniques for decomposing a graph into these components are known as "spectral methods" after the "spectrum" of latent values they reveal (as when white light is divided into components of the color).
 Spectral methods for ranking and scoring have a history dating at least back to [Keener (1993)](https://www2.math.upenn.edu/~kazdan/312S14/Notes/Perron-Frobenius-football-SIAM1993.pdf), but were theoretically underdeveloped relative to Bradley-Terry until the [2015 Rank Centrality paper](https://arxiv.org/pdf/1209.1688) demonstrated both their statistical equivalence and computational advantages.